Robots.txt Generator

 How to Use

-- 4. Copy or download the generated robots.txt file
+- Copy the generated robots.txt content

 What is robots.txt?